ps-tuebingen-courses/pl1-lecture-notes/src/01-intro/intro.md

 Rather than use vague labels such as "object-oriented" or "functional", we will decompose languages into small features, similar to how matter can be explained and decomposed into atoms, cells into DNA fragments, or organisms into the biological taxonomy.
-In addition to the decomposition into small-grained features, we will use a conceptual technique called "desugaring" to distinguish essentional from non-essential language parts and identify the core constructs of a language.
+In addition to the decomposition into small-grained features, we will use a conceptual technique called "desugaring" to distinguish essential from non-essential language parts and identify the core constructs of a language.

 ## Topics for class discussion: